xgrommx/rx-book/content/guidelines/introduction/README.md

   });
 ```

 Then we will have created a beast called "_metastream_": a stream of streams.
 Don't panic yet.
 A metastream is a stream where each emitted value is yet another stream.
-You can think of it as [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)): each emitted value is a _pointer_ to another stream.
+You can think of it as <a href="https://en.wikipedia.org/wiki/Pointer_(computer_programming)">pointers</a>: each emitted value is a _pointer_ to another stream.
 In our example, each request URL is mapped to a pointer to the promise stream containing the corresponding response.

 ![Response metastream](http://i.imgur.com/HHnmlac.png)